apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 ```

-The date picker UI can be configured by using the options configuration.
+The date picker UI can be configured by using the `pikadayOptions` configuration.
 We use [pikaday](https://github.com/dbushell/Pikaday#usage) and most configurations should work witout problems.

 Example with configuration of date picker:
 ```javascript